dubhalley/Front_Panel/README.md

 ![20230815_224720](https://github.com/dubhalley/Front_Panel/assets/5200123/90b811dc-ec50-4405-8388-7b0f4d013861)

 **3d print**

 It's also possible to 3d print the front panel.
 For me, I use 3d panel only for blank panel

-This website allows you to download eurorack parts.
+This website allows you to download and print eurorack parts.

 https://www.thingiverse.com/search?q=eurorack&page=1&type=things&sort=relevant